micha1805/BeCodeChallenges/BeCodeSEO_Challenge_README.md

 ## SEO Resources

 Here are some articles for beginners from reliable sources.
-These are basic suggestions, if you want to begin with video tutorials, that's fine, but be careful to find reliable sources.

 Official documentation of Google
 <br>https://developers.google.com/search/docs/beginner/get-started